solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 console.log(oldPerson.streetAddress.name); // Finally, nothing changed in oldPerson!
 ```

-An alternative way to freeze objects, kind of, is making it's individual properties virtually impossible to modify.
+An alternative way to freeze objects, kind of, is making its individual properties virtually impossible to modify.
 One could use something like `Object.defineProperty` to achieve this:

 ```js
 function makePropertyImmutable(thing, key, value) {